 After that somber story, the conversation switched to soccer and other non-wrestling topics.
 Sometimes there are more stories to tell, but they’re best left for another occasion.

-Once again, a big thank you to José Guzman of Arena Gladiadores for contacting these Salvadoran wrestling legends and setting up these interviews.
+Once again, thank you, José Guzmán, of Arena Gladiadores, for contacting these Salvadoran wrestling legends and setting up these interviews.

 These stories may also interest you: